-A patio roof means that you can use your deck or patio area in any weather, not matter how hot or cool the temperature gets.
-You have a few options when deciding on the patio roof whether go for a conventional roof or a fly over roof.
+Having a patio roof over your patio area means that you can use your outdoor space in any weather, not matter how hot or cool the temperature gets.
+You have a few options from conventional or a fly over roof style.
 A good design ensures that the patio roof deflects heat and its shape is able to withstand strong winds.
-Either with rafters exposed or covered, a Patio Roof is a must have in Queensland.
+Either with rafters exposed or covered, a portico roof is a must have in Queensland.

-Flat roofs can be installed as a roof for your patio, or as a roof for carport.
-They can be built free standing or to be incorporated into existing structures.
+They can be installed as a roof for your patio, or for carport, free standing or incorporated into existing structures.
 They can even be made to integrate with gable and curved roofs.

 More popular these days for their suitability to QLD weather and modern style.
 With elevated cover they are well ventilated.

 Modern, expansive design.
 These patio roofs are becoming more and more popular not only for ventilation but for the feeling of space they create – even in small patios.
 Just as high ceilings create the illusion of space in small rooms.
 One big advantage is that they can completely transform an ordinary home design.

 Gable roofs have a distinctive triangular design featuring two pitched roofing panels.
 This classic look integrates well with older homes such as the classic Queenslander – but not limited to.
 They can be practical and versatile for both patios and carports.
 As patios they create adequate space and as carports, they’re ideal for storing large vehicles, boats or caravans.
 Gable roofs can be made freestanding or attached to existing structures.
 They can also be integrated with a flat roof system.